sudheerj/javascript-interview-questions/README.md

 ##### Answer: 4

-It throws a syntax error because rest element should not have a trailing comma.
-You should always consider using rest operator as the last element.
+It throws a syntax error because the rest element should not have a trailing comma.
+You should always consider using a rest operator as the last element.
 </p>

 </details>